Peter MacKennan Artwork

 Enticed by a broad roster of character brands including Bob the Builder, Thomas the Tank Engine, Barney and Angelina Ballerina, I moved in 2005 to HIT Entertainment where I was Creative Director in the Creative Resources Group.
 I continued to develop products and content for North America and abroad, and was instrumental in developing The Barney 30th Birthday Bus Tour.
 I also worked on the popular event A Day Out With Thomas, as well as the launch of Thomas Town® at Six Flags in New England and California.

-I left HIT in 2006 ostensibly to pursue my own web based T-shirt business: Bird on Badger (still in slow development).
-At about the same time, I reunited with former Henson colleague Paul Andrejco. founder of the Hoboken based workshop Puppet Heap, where I am currently employed as a Senior Artist.
+I left HIT in 2006 and reunited with former Henson colleague Paul Andrejco, founder of the Hoboken based workshop Puppet Heap, where I remain currently employed as Production Coordinator & Senior Artist.